-Slow-release preparations of GHRH might improve adherence if found to have long-term efficacy and safety.
-Studies of a new long-acting GHRH analogue have shown increases in trough GH levels and enhanced GH pulsatility.
-After a single injection of long-acting GHRH analogue, mean plasma GH increased by two- to 10-fold for six days or more with preserved pulsatility and mean plasma IGF-1 increased by 1.5- to three-fold for nine days or more.
-The depot GHRH was well tolerated in healthy adults, with no significant side effects.
-A depot therapy that releases pulses of GH could mimic normal physiology better than weekly or even daily GH injections.
+Slow-release preparations of GHRH might improve adherence if found to have long-term efficacy and safety.50 Studies of a new long-acting GHRH analog have shown increases in trough GH levels and enhanced GH pulsatility.75 After a single injection of long-acting GHRH analog, mean plasma GH increased by two- to 10-fold for six days or more with preserved pulsatility and mean plasma IGF-1 increased by 1.5- to three-fold for nine days or more.
+The depot GHRH was well tolerated in healthy adults, with no significant side effects.^{17,80} A depot therapy that releases pulses of GH could mimic normal physiology better than weekly or even daily GH injections.